Roihn/roihn.github.io/content/publication/shall_we_team_up/index.md

 ---
-title: 'Smart Agent-Based Modeling: On the Use of Large Language Models in Computer Simulations'
+title: 'Shall We Team Up: Exploring Spontaneous Cooperation of Competing LLM Agents'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here